shubham1436/insightedge-flight-delay-demo/article/article.md

 Below you can see example of stored data where:
 * day - is day of the month
 * origin - origin airport
-* destionation - destination airport
+* destination - destination airport
 * distance - distance between airports in miles
 * carrier - airline company
 * actual_delay_minutes - actual flight delay in minutes